Sunrise Wind: Cost and finance structure

 Orsted and Eversource entered into the project as a joint venture and announced their final investment decision (FID) on Sunrise Wind on March 6, 2024.
 In January 2024, however, Orsted signed an agreement with Eversource to acquire the company's 50% share should Sunrise Wind get awarded adequate OREC agreements, COP's, and relevant regulatory approvals.
 The two companies originally agreed on a purchase price of $230 million.
 However, due to "lower actual versus forecast capex spend" between signing and closing, the purchase price was $152 million.
-This transaction, taking place on July 2024, gave Orsted full ownership of Sunrise Wind.
+This transaction, taking place in July 2024, gave Orsted full ownership of Sunrise Wind.
 In its fourth quarter of 2024, Orsted reported impairment losses of $1.73 billion, primarily citing the rising costs of Sunrise Wind construction (specifically its monopile foundations).

 These construction and supply chain issues resulted in the expected commissioning of the project to be delayed into the second half of 2027.
 The annual rent for Lease OCS-A 0487 has been set at $329,856.00.
 These payments are calculated based on the area of the lease (per acre or fraction), and they are meant to serve as an incentive for timely construction and compensate the public for granting rights to develop the leased area.
 In addition, Sunrise Wind maintains an Irrevocable Standby Letter of Credit Number SBY59568 in the amount of $433,000, which serves as a financial guarantee for the project.
 This type of instrument is often used in project finance to provide security to various stakeholders.

 Sunrise Wind also qualifies for federal tax credits.
 Under the 2022 Inflation Reduction Act (IRA), offshore wind projects are eligible for a 30% Investment Tax Credit of the capital costs of the project. Ørsted was granted over $90 million in tax breaks from the town of Brookhaven, New York.
 The construction of the electrical converter station, and an 18-mile-long cable connecting the wind farm to a Holbrook substation will be supported by $87.4 million in tax breaks over 25 years.
 An additional $2.6 million in tax breaks over 10 years will convert an East Setauket building into an operations center.
 These tax breaks were granted by the officials from the Brookhaven Industrial Development Agency.